pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 - ARWorldTrackingConfiguration Provides high-quality AR experiences that use the rear-facing camera precisely track a device's position and orientation and allow plane detection and hit testing.
 - AROrientationTrackingConfiguration Provides basic AR experiences that use the rear-facing camera and track only a device's orientation.
 - ARFaceTrackingConfiguration Provides AR experiences that use the front-facing camera and track the movement and expressions of the user's face.
 The ARKit template uses the ARWorldTrackingConfiguration class.
-This will track the device’s position and orientation changes as well.
+This type of configuration will track the device’s position and orientation changes as well.
 As a result, we’ll be able to freely move around the spaceship model which stays at a fixed position in the real world place.
-If I instead used a AROrientationTrackingConfiguration, the device’s position changes would not be tracked.
+If I instead used an AROrientationTrackingConfiguration, the device’s position changes would not be tracked.
 As a consequence, the starship will move together with the device.
 We could use this configuration to display the planets of the solar system orbiting around our device.
-Yet, the lack of position change tracking is a deal-breaker for most AR apps and games, so you’ll probably end up using ARWorldTrackingConfiguration.
+However, the lack of position change tracking is a deal-breaker for most AR apps and games, so you’ll probably end up using ARWorldTrackingConfiguration.
 In addition to position and orientation changes, ARFaceTrackingConfiguration can also track facial expressions, which opens further opportunities.
 Note that ARFaceTrackingConfiguration requires the iPhoneX’s TrueDepth camera.

 Detecting Planes